reportportal/kubernetes/reportportal/v5/README.md

 ..
 ```

-b) Now you need your AWS ES domain Endpoint URL to connect
+b) Now you need to get your AWS ES domain Endpoint URL to connect

 Please copy it from the Overview tab in AWS, and write down the real value into the values.yaml:

 ```yaml
 elasticsearch: